trufflesuite/trufflesuite.com/src/docs/tezos/truffle/getting-started/deploying-tezos-contracts.md

 ### artifacts.require()

 At the beginning of the migration, we tell Truffle which contracts we'd like to interact with via the `artifacts.require()` method.
 This method is similar to Node's `require`, but in our case it specifically returns a contract abstraction that we can use within the rest of our deployment script.
-The name specified should match the naem of the source file, without the `.ligo` extension.
+The name specified should match the name of the source file, without the `.ligo` extension.

 Consider this example where two contracts are specified within the same source file: